acrenwelge/Portfolio-Reference-Documents/index.md

 * Phase 1: due on Wednesday 4 weeks before your training end date
   - Review will complete by that Friday
   - Make any requested changes and start work for Phase 2
-* Phase 2: due on Monday 2 weeks before your training end date
+* Phase 2: due on Wednesday 5 weeks before your training end date
-  - Review will complete by end of day Wednesday
+  - Review will complete by end of day Friday
   - Make any final requested changes you receive and resubmit
+* Phase 3: due on Wednesday 6 weeks before your training end date
+  - Review will complete by end of day Friday
   - Final deadline to get portfolio published is that Friday
 * The specific deadlines will be sent to you via email
 * Ask any questions you have to your QC auditor during or after your QC session